 Joe Litobarski (J.S.A.)

 I am a PhD candidate in the history of public cybernetics at the History Department and the Science, Technology, and Society Studies Research Programme of Maastricht University's Faculty of Arts and Social Sciences.
-I'm currently researching the transnational history of electronic democracy from the 1960s to the 1990s.
-I’m also interested in the history of cybernetics, information theory, neoliberalism, cyberspace and virtual public space, as well as in contemporary public debate around the future of digital democracy, social media and AI.
+My research explores the long history of electronic democracy projects from the 1960s to the 1990s – a period stretching from the early development of computer networks to the mass adoption of the World Wide Web.
+Basically, I’m exploring the history of experiments using electronic citizen feedback to facilitate participatory decision-making – and what researchers and project funders hoped these experiments might mean for the future of liberal democracy and the public sphere.

 Expertises

-Broadly speaking, my expertise is in science and technology studies, the history of democracy, and the history of cybernetics and information theory.
-More specifically, my research focuses on the transnational history of technologically-mediated deliberative and participatory democracy in the 20th century, particularly where emerging discourse on “electronic democracy” intersected with cybernetics, neoliberalism, information theory, or the early history of Artificial Intelligence and neural networks.
+Broadly speaking, my expertise is in the history of technology, the history of participatory and deliberative democracy, and the history of cybernetics and information theory.
+More specifically, my research focuses on the transatlantic history of technologically-mediated deliberative and participatory democracy in the 20th century, particularly where emerging discourse on “electronic democracy” intersected with concepts and theoretical frameworks drawn from cybernetics.

 Career history